SafeGraphInc/awesome-safegraph-datascience/README.md

 * Awesome examples of SafeGraph data analysis with spreadsheets

 ### STATA
-* Awesome exampels of SafeGraph data analysis with STATA
+* Awesome examples of SafeGraph data analysis with STATA

 ----------
 ## Results and Visualizations